My Testimony – from Swami to Christian

 Who shall separate us from the love of Christ? … I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.

-Where did this faith come from?
-I believe it is a gift.
+“[God who] saved us and called us to a holy calling, not because of our works but because of his own purpose and grace, which he gave us in Christ Jesus before the ages began” (2 Timothy 1:9).
 I don’t deserve this gift, I know on my own, I am a sinner.
 Conversion to Christianity involves this recognition of our fallen nature.
-This is without doubt a countercultural concept, as we are conditioned to think well of ourselves, be self-reliant, self-promoting, and ‘wise in our own eyes’.
+This is without doubt a countercultural concept, as we are conditioned to think well of ourselves, be self-reliant, self-promoting, and “wise in our own eyes”.
 As the Bible states in Proverbs 3:5-8 we are well advised to shift this paradigm:

 It was only when I converted and saw myself through the light of God’s holiness, that I recognised my sins against Him.
 Thankfully, now I also realise that all who are saved are “called to be saints”—which means: those who are sanctified, cleansed from the defilement of sin and set apart for God’s purposes (1 Corinthians 1:2).
 We are actually given this status in God’s Word–not just an elite few, but all believers, through the power of Jesus’ blood.

 There is so much I am still learning as a new believer, but I am grateful every day; and the joy of life is returning.
 Despite the trials and brokenness of recent years, I can honestly say that I am beginning to experience the “soul rest” promised by Jesus for those who come to Him.
 Our Lord said these heart-healing words: